jsampson07/jsampson07/README.md

 - Implements dead code elimination (with reaching definitions)
 - Improves runtime instruction count while preserving correctness

-There are other projects as well, but these are smaller, refresher-based projects.
-You will also notice a DSA section which includes various self-implemented data structures.

 ---

 ## 🛠️ Skills Used